 Processing of nanomaterials for printing/spraying applications:

-Idea: Today, the controlled development of functional materials with reproducible properties, using raw nanomaterials commercially available, can be achieved today using state-of-art engineering of solutions and suspensions needed for spraying, printing and other low cost and easily scalable deposition techniques.
+Idea: Today, the controlled development of functional materials with reproducible properties, using raw nanomaterials commercially available, can be achieved today using state-of-art engineering of solutions and suspensions needed for spraying, printing and other low cost and easily to scale-up deposition techniques.
 CEMATEP team is working on the engineering and optimization of the suspensions for particular applications and the solving of scientific challenges related to this.
-As an example, the team succeeded recently state-of-art engineering of graphene based composite materials layers suitable for electromagnetic shielding applications
+As an example, the team succeeded recently state-of-art engineering of graphene based composite materials layers suitable for electromagnetic shielding applications.